Tech-Debt-Burndown/TDBwebsite/content/episode/episode1.md

 The discussion moves to tests: is there a vuln in the code, but the bigger aspects of debt include paralysis that they can't change anything because they don't have the test coverage to know whether a fix here will affect something unintended there.
 So test coverage and testability must be part of a strategy to address tech debt.

 We are constantly talking secure by design, 'shift left,' and the like, but what does this mean in practicality?
-If i am starting a software project today, what am I going to do differently now from last year?
+So, if we are starting a software project today, what are we going to do differently now from last year?

 Nick describes his firm's Squad Security Liaison program, which is designed to foster inter-disciplinary teamwork by making introductions between engineers and security people on a regular basis, to encourage interaction and collaboration.
 It means they know one another before problems exist, so relationships are there when something goes wrong.